Case Insensitive Table And Column Names In MySQL

 /etc/init.d/mysqld restart

-There are some serious consequences to this change, which are best explained on this page; MySQL case insensitive table and column names.
-And if you're thinking of using this in combination with Plesk's Control Panel; don't.
-You'll break Plesk's functionality, and receive continuous notices that the server's SMTP server is down, even though it's not.
+There are some serious consequences to this change, which are best explained on this page; the MySQL manual on identifier case sensitivity .
+And if you’re thinking of using this in combination with Plesk’s Control Panel; don’t.
+You’ll break Plesk’s functionality, and receive continuous notices that the server’s SMTP server is down, even though it’s not.
 This is because Plesk performs its checks using a case sensitive database, and those checks fail once you revert to a case insensitive system.